Anglicisation of names: Non-English-language areas of Great Britain and Ireland

-Gaelic names were also sometimes anglicized by translating the prefix Mac into the suffix son, as per the Germanic practice.
-MacPhearais, consequently, has been anglicized as Pearson, MacDomhnaill has not only been anglicized as MacDonald and MacDonnell, but also as Donaldson, and MacAoidh (Mac+Aodh) has been anglicized as Hewson (it is also anglicized as McHugh and Hughes).
-The Gaelic MacSheain or MacSheathain (son of Seán) has similarly been anglicized Johnson or Jackson (it has also been less thoroughly anglicized as MacIain and MacIan).

-The other main changes made in anglicisation from Gaelic names of Ireland, Scotland, and the Isle of Man are the removal of silent letters, and respelling according to English phonetics (as Ó Creachmhaoil or Creachmhaoil became Craughwell or Crockwell, and MacDhubhghaill became Dougal). Ó Briain has often become O'Brien, Ó Rothláin became Rowland, Ó Néill became O'Neill and some surnames like Ó Súilleabháin may be shortened to just O'Sullivan or Sullivan.
-Similarly, the forename Somhairle has been altered to Sorley, the surname MacGill'Leathain or MacGill'Eathain to MacLean, and MacAoidh to Mackay.

 As with Gaelic and Germanic surnames, Welsh surnames and Cornish surnames had originally been mostly patronymic, though others contained toponymic elements, or were derived from trades, or personal characteristics.
 Surnames which remained fixed across generations, passed down along the male line of descent (provided parents were married) were adopted under the dictate of the English Government from the sixteenth century.
 As in the Gaelic-speaking areas, many Welsh (Cymric) patronyms were anglicised by omitting the prefix indicating son of and either exchanging the father's Welsh forename for its English equivalent, or re-spelling it according to English spelling rules, and, either way, most commonly adding -s to the end, so that the such as 'ap Hywell' became Powell, and 'ap Siôn' to Jones or Upjohn.
-The first generation to adopt this Agmicisation hereafter handed it down unchanged to children.
+The first generation to adopt this Anglicisation hereafter handed it down unchanged to children.
 Many Cornish (Kernewek) names have been anglicised in similar ways.